-At the time of writing Games Workshop’s Warhammer The Old World is still in development and it may still be another year away from its first release.
+At the time of writing, Games Workshop’s Warhammer The Old World is still in development and it may still be another year away from its first release.
 Do we need to wait until then before starting to build and paint a Warhammer The Old World force?
-Or is there something we can to do today to ready ourselves for the release?
+Or is there something we can to do today to ready ourselves?

 It can take a fair chunk of time to get an army built and painted ready for the table.
 Having something ready before release will help us have something ready to play on the day it drops.